tjaekel/Teesny_4_1/README.md

 ## Pico-C needs EXTMEM
 ATTENTION: the Pico-C "picoc" uses the external QSPI memory (not flash, both as RAM, 16 MB)<br>
 You have to have 2x QSPI RAM chip soldered, otherwise disable Pico-C and do not start (via "picoc" on UART command line)
+Remark:
+Project has been changed to use just internal SRAM, even for PICOC-C. No need for EXTMEM.

 ## Python Script
 A Python script example to use server on port 80 is added: fire MCU commands from